Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Introduction

-\begin{enumerate} \item As the market crash can continue for more than a day~\cite{sornette1997large,sornette1996stock,sornette1998hierarchical}, the mainshock and aftershock can not be limited to a single day or minute return. \item After the implementation of the circuit breakers in the market, it takes more than a day to complete an intense crash.
-Hence, taking one day fall as a mainshock or aftershock may be erroneous. \item When one-day absolute log return is considered, both the crashes and recoveries act as a crash. \item The duration of the aftershocks sequence has been taken arbitrarily though the effect of major crash may stay for a longer/shorter period on the market and economy.
-Hence, identifying the proper data length is also very essential to analyze the statistics of mainshock and its aftershocks. \end{enumerate}
+The analysis methods that are applied to study the geophysical phenomena have also been applied to understand the statistical properties of the price crash and subsequent aftershocks ~\cite{siokis2012stock,selccuk2004financial,kapopoulos2005stock}.
+The Gutenberg-Richter (GR) power law and Omori law are frequently used to explain such statistical properties ~\cite{siokis2012stock,selccuk2004financial,kapopoulos2005stock,potirakis2013dynamical,petersen2010market}.
+In these studies, the mainshock and aftershocks were identified for intra-day data with the one-minute absolute log return~\cite{petersen2010market}, and 60, 100 and 240 days data with the one-day absolute log return~\cite{selccuk2004financial,lillo2003power,siokis2012stock,kapopoulos2005stock,selccuk2004financial}.
+Omori law is also seen to hold not only for stock returns but also for stock volatilities~\cite{mu2008relaxation}.
+Models have also been developed to predict the crash in the stock market considering similarities between the stock return after a major crash with aftershock activities during an earthquake~\cite{gresnigt2015interpreting}.
+However, all these analyses have the following limitations: \begin{enumerate} \item As the market crash during a severe crisis can continue for more than a day~\cite{sornette1997large,sornette1996stock,sornette1998hierarchical}, the mainshock and aftershock cannot be limited to a single day or minute return. \item After the implementation of the circuit breakers in the market, it takes more than a day to complete an intense crash.
+Hence, taking one day fall as a mainshock or aftershock may be erroneous. \item When one-day absolute log return is considered, both the crash and recovery act as a crash. \item The duration of the aftershock sequence has been taken arbitrarily though the effect of major crash may stay for a longer/shorter period in the market and economy.
+Hence, identifying the proper duration of the mainshock is very essential to analyze the statistics of shocks. \end{enumerate}